Some of the contents of the pages on this site are Copyright © 2014 NJH Music

 When to Break the Rules

 In my capacity as a distributor of music and typesetter I receive a number of unsolicited manuscripts.
-Most of these contain very promising material that one can listen to using modern computer technology, however they often fall down in the area of scoring for band, usually with fundamental mistakes.
+Most of these contain very promising material that one can listen to using modern computer technology, however they often fall down in the area of scoring for band, usually with fundamental mistakes which would make them difficult to perform.
+Usually these mistakes can be avoided easily by using the advice I've offered here.

 Generally the inexperienced composer or arranger will expect too much from the bands that he or she is aiming for.
 Unless specifically aiming for top section bands, you should be realistic in your expectations.
 The most common mistakes are: